 - Turning work discussions into conversations of a sexual nature;

 - Spreading rumors about an individual’s sex life;

 - Making sexual gestures;

 - Repeatedly asking out an individual who is not interested; and

 - Massaging someone’s neck or shoulders.

 What Should You Do If You Have Been the Victim of Sexual Harassment?

 Because of the prevalence of sexual harassment, most workplaces are equipped to handle complaints.
 If you work for a smaller company that does not have its own human resources department, though, you may not know where to turn.

 In such a scenario, it is wise to call on an aggressive attorney.
 In fact, you should consider seeking legal counsel even if your employer handles claims internally because even the most compassionate HR representative must ultimately protect the best interests of the company, not of individual employees.

-If you have been the victim of sexual harassment at work, turn to the Law Offices of Joel W. Baruch, P.C.
+If you have been the victim of sexual harassment at work, turn to the Law Office of Joel W. Baruch, P.C.
 Our attorneys have litigated more than 200 trials.